 How to avoid paying 39.9% on your overdraft

 Overdrafts are changing.
-For some, it will mean reduced fees.
-For others, fees could skyrocket.
+For some, it will mean reduced charges.
+For others, charges could skyrocket.
 The bracket you fall into all depends on how you use your overdraft.
 To help you get a better understanding of how you might be affected, here’s a quick run through of why overdrafts are changing, and how to avoid paying 39.9% interest on your overdraft balance.

 In June 2019, the Financial Conduct Authority (FCA) announced that it was changing the way customers are charged for using overdrafts.
 The change was designed to protect vulnerable customers who regularly went into unplanned overdrafts and were charged high fees by their banks for doing so.